-Ben Clinkinbeard: In this video we're going to use D3 to create a simple column chart using the dataset array you see defined.
-To do that we're just going to say D3, select, then tell it to select the body, because that's where we want our visualization to be defined.
+00:00 In this video, we're going to use D3 to create a simple column chart using the dataset array you see defined.
+To do that we're going to say D3.select.
+We're going to tell it to select the body because that's where we want out visualization to be defined.

 00:17 We're then going to select all of the divs that it can find, and tell it which data to use which is just our dataset array.
 You will notice there are no divs defined on the page yet, and the way we're going to fix that is by using D3's enter selection mechanism and tell it whenever it goes into the enter selection.